Cavs vs Jazz: Utah Burns Cleveland 100-92

 “Contributions up and down the board,” ESPN quoted Hayward as saying.

 But Hayward was only downplaying his own contributions of the night, hammering 28 points on 10-of-12 shooting with four 3s.
-Hayward also pulled off grabbing nine rebounds to top off the Cavs vs Jazz night.
+Hayward also pulled off grabbing nine rebounds to top off the Cavs vs. Jazz night.

 All five Utah starters scored in double figures, improving the Jazz (24-16) to 3-0 and Hood was able to finally break his slump with four 3-pointers and 18 points.